The Garage Makeover of Your Dreams With Storage Ideas To Organize Your Stuff

 Cross Your T's

-Make sure there are no local rules against selling in your yard or on your driveway.
+For instance, make sure there are no local rules against selling in your yard or on your driveway.
 Some neighborhoods don’t allow residents to hold garage sales at all, while many neighborhoods will host an ‘annual sale’ where everybody in the entire neighborhood can participate.
 Check with your local HOA to see what is and isn’t allowed.

 If you’ll need to organize your own neighborhood garage sale, Celebrate Everyday With Me has a great guide on how to pool together the neighborhood and host a garage sale that will definitely house treasures for someone else.